LCAT Private Practice Panel Conference

 Larini Room, Public Square

-This Panel Presentation highlights private practice and business development among Licensed Creative Arts Therapists (LCATs), including Music Therapy, Art Therapy, and Dance/Movement Therapy, three of the various disciplines that make up the Creative Arts Therapies.
-While each has a slightly different degree program and training process, in NYS all have met the same requirements for the LCAT.
+This Panel Presentation highlights best clinical practices, supervision and considerations for private practice clinical work among Licensed Creative Arts Therapists (LCATs).
 This conference will focus on the experiences and areas of expertise that these professionals bring to their work.
-They will each share their unique therapy work and their individual process of setting up a business or practice, including the steps in becoming established in the field.
-Type of practice, insurance and other funding, working with a team, and much more will be explored and discussed.
-Attendees will engage in experiential learning via sample interventions in the various disciplines as well as workshopping personal steps toward developing a private practice.
+Panelists will share their unique therapy work and their individual clinical process, including the steps in becoming established in the field.
+Attendees will engage in experiential learning via sample interventions in the various disciplines and consider whether establishing a private practice is the best fit to meet their professional goals.
 7 CMTEs/LCATs CE credits

 A continental breakfast and a buffet lunch will be provided and are included in your tuition.